vu-ctg/ukb_rap_workflows/README.md

 7. How to: **Run GWAS in plink using (local) CTG pipeline settings**: [`gwas_analyses/gwas_readme.md`](https://github.com/vu-ctg/ukb_rap_workflows/blob/master/gwas_analyses/gwas_readme.md)
 8. How to **work with data and files interactively**: [`interactive_workspaces.md`](https://github.com/vu-ctg/ukb_rap_workflows/raw/refs/heads/master/interactive_workspaces.md)

-Coming soon: how to run MAGMA gene-based analyses and polygenic scores.
+Coming soon: how to run MAGMA gene-based analyses and polygenic score analyses.

 Developing a new analysis not already documented here?
 Have a helpful RAP tip to share?
 Feel free to add to this repository or contact @jesavage to be added as a contributor.